-The infotainment systems are also different between the two SUVs, which does affect the driving and riding.
+The two SUVs' infotainment systems are also dissimilar, influencing driving and riding.
 Here, it is the Sorento that comes out on top.
-Its infotainment interface is easier to navigate and a little faster when it comes to loading menus.
-It is a better system for quickly finding what you want and making the change.
-This is especially valuable for the driver.
-The Pilot's interface is a bit clunky and slow, which does not make for an enjoyable experience.
-This is not something that is likely to change until the Pilot gets a refresh, but that is not on the horizon anytime soon, because it got a redesign recently.
+Its infotainment interface is more effortless to navigate and quicker when loading menus.
+It is a more pleasing system for quickly locating what you want and modifying it.
+This is especially helpful for the driver.
+The Pilot's interface is cumbersome and slow, which does not make for a delightful experience.
+This is not likely to change until the Pilot gets a refresh, but that is not on the horizon anytime soon because it got a redesign recently.

-The Honda Pilot has just about all of its safety and automation features included as standard in the base trim.
-That is a big boost to its value as well as how easy it is to access those features.
+Secondly, the Honda Pilot has almost all its safety and automation features as standard in the base trim.
+That, and its easy access to those features, significantly boosts its value.
 They include lane keep assist, forward collision warning, automatic emergency braking, blind spot monitoring, and even adaptive cruise control, among several others.
-It is a generous list to include as the base.
+It is a great list to include as the base.

-The Kia Sorento's safety features are more split up among the various trim options.
-A lot of key features are indeed standard, like forward collision warning, automatic emergency braking, and lane keep assist.
-However, others, like blind spot monitoring and rear cross traffic alert, are optional add-ons.
-The features that are optional on the Sorento are mostly present in the standard feature list of the Pilot.
+The Kia Sorento's safety features are more split among the various trim options.
+Many key features are standard, like forward collision warning, automatic emergency braking, and lane keep assist.
+However, others, like blind spot monitoring and rear cross-traffic alert, are optional add-ons.
+The optional features on the Sorento are mostly present in the standard feature list of the Pilot.